fawick/speedtest-resize/README.md

 as efficient as possible.
 Go and its image processing packages are still the new kids on the block, and while they work pretty neat for the occasional tweak of an image or two, I rather not use them as the default image processor in [gonagall](http://github.com/fawick/gonagall) yet.

+NB: I was surprised to find that GraphicsMagick was slower than ImageMagick in my test scenario.

 TODO
 - Add competitor: https://github.com/gographics/imagick